jarvisxiong/Grader/README.md

 ## Step 4: Add the Project to Eclipse

-In Eclipse, create a new Java project.
-Don't use the default location but browse to and select the cloned git repo.
+In Eclipse, import a Maven project.
+Select the project you just cloned.
-Remove the "Test Data" folder from the sources.

 *Note:* The compliance level may be set to **1.5** so be sure to change this to **1.7**.